Connecticut Maritime Foundation Logo

 Prior to the engine replacement, the vessel was equipped with older more polluting Tier 0 engines.
 After the project was completed, the tugboat was outfitted with two new Tier 3 diesel marine propulsion engines and two new Tier 3 diesel auxiliary generator sets.

-DERA 2016 (Region 1) – Cross Sound Ferry Services: New London & Cape Henlopen (Aux)
+DERA 2016 (Region 1) – Cross Sound Ferry Services: New London and Cape Henlopen (Aux)

 DERA 2017 (Region 2) – Buchanan Marine: Buchanan 12